An Online New Zealand Travel Guide With Everything

 - Try chocolate better than Cadburys.
 “Good honest chocolate”, that’s the marketing phrase of Whittakers Chocolate, which also won Most Trusted Brand in New Zealand, 2015.
 The distinctive gold packaging is worth a try (Dark Ghana fan here).
 Is it better than Cadbury chocolate?
 You’ll have to decide yourself.

 - Some say NZ Sauvignon Blanc is the best.
 Many leading wine critics believe New Zealand produces the best Sauvignon Blanc in the world.
 There are wine regions throughout New Zealand, so be sure to visit at least a few wineries.
-Harvest takes place during March and April.
+Harvest takes place during March and April, which could be the best fact in this NZ holiday guide.

 - Tasted chocolate and pineapple together before?
 Never say never.
 Pineapple Lumps are a chewy pineapple base covered in a layer of chocolate.
 Look out for them in dairies and supermarkets all over New Zealand.